codeaches-test/info001-test.github.io/docs/spring-cloud-stream/CHILD-deploy-scdf-to-pcf.md

 ## Summary {#summary}

 Congratulations!
-You just deployed SCDF Server to pivotal cloud foundry.
+You just downloaded and deployed the SCDF Server to pivotal cloudfoundry(PCF).